pivot-access-ltd/bma-offline-docs/src/prometheus-metrics.md

 [tabs]
 [tab version="snap-3.2,deb-3.2" view="UI,CLI"]
 We aim to make MAAS observable, a system in which the internal state can be estimated using only telemetry data.
+We now offer easier integration with Prometheus and Loki, which are the data ingestion components of the popular Grafana / Prometheus / Loki / AlarmManager stack.
 This data should be consumed by a stack composed of off-the-shelf open source software, provided by either Juju (for example with the Canonical Observability Stack) or third-parties (SaaS, self-managed).

 In this document, you will learn: